-If a refund is due, the Department will refund the State portion to the taxpayer and issue an order for the county recording official to refund the taxpayer the county portion of the fee.
-The county recording official should not issue a refund for the county portion of the fee unless they have received the refund order issued by the Department.

-4. If the Department determines a refund is not due, the Department will advise the taxpayer.
+- 3. If a refund is due, the Department will refund the State portion to the taxpayer and issue an order to the Clerk or ROD to refund the taxpayer the county portion of the fee.
+The Clerk or ROD should not issue a refund for the county portion of the fee unless they have received a refund order from the Department of Revenue.
+The Department, prior to returning the original deed and other documentation to the taxpayer, will note on the deed the date of the refund and the amount of the refund issued/ordered. - 4.
+If the Department determines a refund is not due, the Department will advise the taxpayer.
 The taxpayer may appeal this denial of the refund under the provisions of Code Sections 12-60-470 and 12-24-150.

-It is recommended that copies of this refund procedure be made available to taxpayers seeking a refund and/or posted at the office of the county recording official.
+It is recommended that copies of this refund procedure be made available to taxpayers seeking a refund and/or posted at the office of the Clerk of Court or ROD.